filippoflorindi/F-One/README.md

   </p>

 ### Phase 4: Dialogflow CX Agent Initialization
 In this phase, I initialized the Dialogflow CX Agent.
-This agent is responsible for managing conversations with users and coordinating the responses provided by F-One.
+Dialogflow allows for the expansion of Chatbot functionalities and the management of various aspects.
+In the specific case of F-One, I modified the Start Page in the Default Start Flow through the Dialogflow CX console.
+The Start Page includes the Default Welcome Intent.
+The Start Page also includes handlers for the sys.no-match-default and sys.no-input-default events.
+First, I set the response that the Chatbot will provide when the Default Welcome Intent is recognized.
+This way, for all welcome messages sent by a user to F-One, the Chatbot will respond as follows: “Hi, my name is F-One and I’m here to assist you!
+What do you want to know about Formula 1?”.
+Next, to connect the LangChain Agent to the Dialogflow Agent and enable response generation, I created a webhook.
+I named the webhook as ‘f1-webhook’.
+Next, I enabled a webhook calling in Dialogflow for both the sys.no-match-default and sys.no-input-default events.
+Since no new intent has been added in the Dialogflow CX Agent, all user expressions other than ‘Hi,’ ‘Hello,’ etc. will trigger the sys.no-match-default event, while all empty user expressions will trigger the sys.no-input-default event.
+Therefore, these two fallback events can be used to connect the two Agents.
+Furthermore, in fulfillment there is a field associated with the webhook, called the tag.
+In the Dialogflow CX Agent that I created for F-One, the tag that is used is “f1”.
+These steps alone do not make everything work.
+It will be necessary to implement a locally executed application to combine the two Agents.
+The webhook only serves as a bridge for the connection.

 ### Phase 5: Flask Application Creation
 This phase involved creating a Flask application that integrates the LangChain Agent with the Dialogflow CX Agent through a Webhook.
 The script that runs this part is [`main.py`](https://github.com/filippoflorindi/F-One/blob/main/F-One/main.py).
+Once implemented, the Flask application is now ready to be run.
+However, since it is located on the local system, it is not accessible from the outside world.
+To integrate it as a webhook with Dialogflow CX, it needs to be made live/online.
+For this purpose, I used Ngrok.

 **F-One Flask Application**